qgis/QGIS-Documentation/readme.rst

 --------------------------------------------------------------------------------

 * git clone the project
-* add the linfiniti-sphinx-theme git repostiory as a submodule
+* add the linfiniti-sphinx-theme git repository as a submodule
 * build the documentation

 Installation